OverviewTrail Status: Open

 A range of accommodation is available, so spend some time here and get a feel for the town’s history and its role in kickstarting this country’s economy.

-FEES: An annual maintenance contribution of $25 per person, or $50 per family, covers the cost of trail maintenance for use of the Clutha Gold Trail.
-The fee also covers use of the adjoining Roxburgh Gorge Trail.
-A 1 Day Pass is available for $10 per person.
+PLEASE NOTE: An annual maintenance contribution of $25 per person, or $50 per family, covers the cost of trail maintenance for use of the Clutha Gold Trail and the adjoining Roxburgh Gorge Trail.
+A 1-Day Pass is available for $10 per person, or a life pass for $500.
+Contribute at the i-SITE at Lawrence, Roxburgh, Alexandra, Cromwell or Ranfurly.

 MOBILE PHONE COVERAGE: Coverage is limited along the trail from Millers Flat to Lawrence.